 - Prenatal care

-- Students who are pregnant must be under a specialist’s care.
+- Students who are pregnant must be under a specialist’s care, even for illness.

 - Work-related injuries